Welcome to Riverfront Park

 Riverfront Park will celebrate the heritage and culture of greater Mankato by providing recreational and cultural opportunities along the banks of the Minnesota River.

 Vetter Stone Amphitheater in Mankato’s Riverfront Park was named a top outdoor stages for concert goers in or near the Twin Cities.
-The stage at Mankato's Riverfront Park was ranked fourth in a Top 10 listing by Star Tribune columnist Chris Riemenschneider.
+The stage at Mankato's Riverfront Park was recently ranked fourth in a top 10 outdoor venue listing by Star Tribune.
 The review complimented the amphitheater's tiered limestone slab seating, grass lawn and the location of its beer and food tents.
 Also cited was the stage's theater-quality, woodsy setting and proximity to Mankato’s historic downtown.